-    Creation of the Chambre provincial des notaires, the predecessor of today’s Chambre des notaires du Québec (Quebec’s professional association of notaries).
+Creation of the Chambre provincial des notaires, the predecessor of today’s Chambre des notaires du Québec (professional association of notaries).

 Creation of the Supreme Court of Canada

-Quebec becomes the first province to have a Ministry of Justice separate from the Ministry of Public Safety.
+Quebec becomes the first province to have a Department of Justice separate from the Department of Public Safety.

 Quebec undergoes social reforms.
-The small claims civision and Legal Aid are created.
+The Small Claims Division and Legal Aid are created.